Actinarium/Philtre/README.md

 #### parameters ####

     "parameters" : {
         "suffix"        : "Second",
+        "externalParam" : "%paramSetForWholeChain%",
         ...
     }

 `parameters` holds data that will be passed to current Filter's constructor.
+Parameters can be of any type, not just strings.
+You can use parameters defined globally by wrapping their ID's in percent signs.

 #### inject ####